dfinity/examples/wasm/counter/README.md

 # Counter canister in WebAssembly

-This example demonstrate a counter application, written in WebAssembly directly.
+This example demonstrates a counter application, written in WebAssembly directly.
 The compiled Wasm module is only 389 bytes.

 It can be a good way to learn and experiment with [the IC system API](https://github.com/dfinity-lab/ic-ref/blob/0.17.0/spec/index.adoc#canister-interface-system-api).